p1ng-request/docs/templates/Google Sheets/Google_Sheets_Send_data.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/florent-ravenel/)

-This notebook send data to a Google Sheets spreadsheet.
+**Description:** This notebook allows users to send data from Google Sheets to other applications.

 ## Input